babarot/dotfiles/etc/README.md

 - [Bash data structure "queue"](./lib/queue.bash)
 - [Bash data structure "stack"](./lib/stack.bash)

+## etc/scripts/

+Shell script that did not become a command has been saved.
+(The commands have been stored in the `/bin` directory, btw)

 ## etc/test/

 Testing codes that used by [`Makefile`](../Makefile) are stored with in `etc/test/`.
 The test-run feature by means of [Travis CI](https://travis-ci.org/b4b4r07/dotfiles) enables this dotfiles repository developers to perform test runs of their processes automatically.
 This allows the user to know which test is executing in case the test hangs for some reasons.